benarnav/benarnav.github.io/README.md

-# My Portfolio
+# Website
-This is the source for [my portfolio](https://www.benjaminarnav.com), a simple website attempting to evoke a web 1.0 vibe.
+This is the source for [my personal website/portfolio](https://www.benjaminarnav.com).